jeremykato/D4/README.md

 ## Installation

 Run `bundle install` to install the appropriate gems.
 If there are any errors, try `gem install` on any libraries that cause issues.

+# Testing Notes

+Code coverage will be off for parallel engine if you run verifier_test.rb first - the tests for parallel engine are in parallel_engine_test.rb, and that will produce the correct code coverage.